gyliu513/langX101/langgraph/plan-and-execute/README.md

    - Verify Python version is 3.9+

 3. **Rate Limiting**
-   - The script uses streaming to reduce API calls
+   - The script automatically selects the best available model
+   - If one model has rate limits, try another provider
-   - Consider using `gpt-3.5-turbo` for cost savings
+   - Consider using local Ollama models for unlimited usage

 4. **Search Tool Issues**
    - Tavily search requires an API key (optional)